Epitome87/Javascript-Bootcamp-Journey/README.md

 ### Optional Solution #1

-We have three diffrent options for refactoring our code to perform more ideally.
+We have three different options for refactoring our code to perform more ideally.

 1. Maintain an array of the results from each lstat.
 As each callback is invoked, add the stats object to this array.
 When array is full, log everything in it.
 2. Wrap the lstat call with a promise, use async/await syntax to process lstat call one at a time.